MattRowe18/CARLA/docs/source/index.rst

 Before you try to run the ``dynamic_weather.py`` script, ensure you have the necessary prerequisites:

-- A Windows or Ubuntu 18.04+ computer
+- A Windows or Linux computer with a powerful GPU
 - A working installation of the CARLA simulator
 - A working installation of Python 3.X